When are the UK CPIs and how could they affect GBP/USD?

 The UK CPIs Overview

-The cost of living in the UK as represented by the Consumer Price Index (CPI) for February month is due early on Wednesday at 07:00 GMT.
+The cost of living in the UK as represented by the consumer price index (CPI) for January is due later on Wednesday at 0930 GMT.

-The headline CPI inflation is expected to arrive at 1.7% on an annual basis, softer than the previous +1.8%.
-The core inflation rate that excludes volatile food and energy items is likely to have risen by 1.5% YoY last month compared to the previous rise of 1.6%.
+The headline CPI inflation is expected to arrive at -0.4% inter-month in January while the annualized figure is seen higher at +1.6%.
+The core inflation rate that excludes volatile food and energy items is likely to have risen by 1.5% YoY last month.

 Deviation impact on GBP/USD